doomemacs/themes/README.md

 [The wiki contains details for customizing the neotree theme][wiki].

-## Contributing
+## Contribute

-I appreciate contributions of any kind.
-Bug fixes, additional themes, plugin support requests and code reviews are welcome and encouraged.
+I welcome contributions of any kind, be they pull requests, bug reports or elisp pointers.
+Additional theme and plugin support requests are welcome too.

-[Don't hesitate to report bugs, request features/faces or just tell me my Elisp-fu sucks][issues]!

 [Atom]: http://atom.io